Chant

 A chant (from French chanter, from Latin cantare, "to sing") is the iterative speaking or singing of words or sounds, often primarily on one or two main pitches called reciting tones.
 Chants may range from a simple melody involving a limited set of notes to highly complex musical structures, often including a great deal of repetition of musical subphrases, such as Great Responsories and Offertories of Gregorian chant.
 Chant may be considered speech, music, or a heightened or stylized form of speech.
-In the later Middle Ages some religious chant evolved into song (forming one of the roots of later Western music).
+In the Late Middle Ages, some religious chant evolved into song (forming one of the roots of later Western music).

 Chant as a spiritual practice

 Chanting (e.g., mantra, sacred text, the name of God/Spirit, etc.) is a commonly used spiritual practice.
 Like prayer, chanting may be a component of either personal or group practice.
 Diverse spiritual traditions consider chant a route to spiritual development.